MichaelHaussmann/spil/docs/installation.md

 ## Testing the install

-Spil works out of the box with the shipped demo config `hamlet_conf`.
+Spil works out of the box with the shipped demo config `spil_hamlet_conf`.

 In python, type:
 ```python